ml6973/OCIObjectStorageLibrary/README.md

-awsSecret = aws Secret Key for authentication awsRegion = Use the appropriate region for authentication and storage awsBucketName = Use the appropriate bucket name for storage
+awsSecret = aws Secret Key for authentication awsRegion = Use the appropriate region for authentication and storage awsBucketName = Use the appropriate bucket name for storage jetstreamAuthURL = Use the appropriate authentication (identity) endpoint jetstreamObjectStorageURL = Use the appropriate object storage endpoint jetstreamTenantID = Use the appropriate Tenant ID (not name) jetstreamContainerName = Use the appropriate container name jetstreamCloudUsername = Username to authenticate with chameleon cloud jetstreamCloudPassword = Password to authenticate with chameleon cloud

 ```

-Note:  Chameleon and AWS configuration parameters are only needed based on the cloudSelect parameter i.e. if you have "cloudSelect = chameleon", all AWS parameters may be omitted and vice versa.
+Note:  Cloud specific configuration parameters are only needed based on the cloudSelect parameter i.e. if you have "cloudSelect = chameleon", all other cloud parameters such as AWS will be omitted and vice versa.

 ## Usage
+Ensure the object you are passing is a "file-like" class.

 ```
 import cloudStorage

 putObject(objectData)
 ```

-Returns the response if using chameleon cloud e.x.
-201 if object was created successfully.

 The included test.py file shows a simple use case for the putObject function.